|

 Geosciences at the University of Sao Paulo,

-Brazil.
+Brasil.
 He received his Ph.D. degree in

-Chemical Engineering and is currently a
+Chemical Engineering from the University of Massachusetts in Amherst and is currently a

 groundwater consultant and an adjunct